-Many people find themselves wondering the same thing when looking to buy a home – what’s the difference between appraised value and actual purchase price, and how does this affect me?
+Many people find themselves wondering the same thing when looking to buy a home – what’s the difference between the appraised value and actual purchase price, and how does this affect me?

 Let’s start with the basics.